ragharwal/Multi-linguistic_Podcast_Platform/attachments/SRS.md

   The Project will be launched on a Web based Application.
 ### 3. Goals and Scope –
 #### 3.1 1st Priority Aims –
-   * Register through already existing accounts.
+   * Register through already existing accounts
-   * Interface to upload podcasts.
+   * Interface to upload podcasts
-   * A well-designed podcast player.
+   * A well-designed podcast player
    * Multi Linguistic Website
-   * Conversion of Podcast into required language on live basis.
+   * Live Translation of podcast using cloud
 #### 3.2 Other Aims -
    * Users should be able to like and comment on any podcast.
    * Each user can have his/her profile picture and some details.